Bralessness: Social issues

 Modern women have been socialized to believe that perky breasts are desirable.
 Laura Tempesta, bra expert and founder of bra manufacturer Bravolution, stated, "Lifted breasts are considered attractive in our culture which is why bra-wearing is a cultural development."
 Women feel pressured to wear bras because society expects their breasts to "stay firm and in the right position", or that if they are braless, it means she is promiscuous, loose, or slutty.
 An increasing number of millennial women reject these ideas as holdovers from earlier eras when a "woman's existence is for the male gaze."

-Going braless, which for many years was considered a political statement, has in recent years become fashionable.
 An increasing number of women, especially those among the millennial generation, feel more comfortable about not wearing a bra, and what they wear is based more on what they want and not due to social norms or feminist ideology.
 With the increasing acceptance of the Me Too movement, co-workers and others have finally realized that they do not have the right to say anything about a woman who chooses not to wear a bra.
 Jennifer Maher, a gender studies professor at Indiana University, says wearing or not wearing a bra is no longer "a feminist tenet".